 The path to science communication

 This may come as somewhat of surprise to many of my high school friends.
 In my teenage years I was super shy - there was even a time when I was too nervous to ask store clerks for help at the mall.
 In undergrad I was forced to open up a little after I dropped myself into Boston University with none of my old friends to fall back on.
 While doing and presenting undergraduate research at BU, I realized that I’m energized by talking to people about science and that I love explaining things to people.
 When I started my graduate work at Harvard, I recognized that I would ultimately want to go into science communication but thought that I would be best poised to share the stories and difficulties behind great discoveries by tackling a research project and getting a PhD myself.
-To continue to foster my science communication skills, I took on TA positions, tutored fifth graders, made a blog (it needs to be updated) and worked as editor-in-chief for Signal to Noise, a newsletter made by the Harvard graduate student group, Science in the News.
+To continue to foster my science communication skills, I took on TA positions, tutored fifth graders, made a blog and worked as editor-in-chief for the Science in the News Blog, a blog made by the Harvard graduate student group, Science in the News.
 While research experience is key to my current position, I think it’s largely my work developing myself as a science communicator that got me here!

 Thus far being an Outreach Scientist at Addgene has been awesome.
 The process of writing, editing, and publishing blog posts runs its course more quickly than writing scientific manuscripts and, as one of my supervisors warned me, the swift gratification of publishing posts can be addicting.
 Even more satisfying, because Addgene is a non-profit, we can focus more on generating blog content that scientists will find useful and interesting than that will simply get people ordering plasmids.
 The need to keep content coming also keeps me on top of a variety of fields thereby broadening my knowledge.
 In addition, this position allows me to do another thing I’ve always thoroughly enjoyed: travel.
 I’m actually finishing up this post on a plane back to Boston from Kentucky where I spent a couple of days talking to researchers about their work, picking up plasmid deposits, and trying to learn ways Addgene can improve in its mission to make research easier.